-Associate programs in electronics technology are rarely available entirely online.
-Several associate degree programs offer a hybrid curriculum where students take classes both online and on campus.
+Associate programs in electronics technology are rarely available entirely online, but they do exist.
+Several associate degree programs offer a hybrid curriculum in which students take classes both online and on campus; students must be present for hands-on training.
 Much more common than either the hybrid or online programs are electronics technology associate degree programs offered in a traditional onsite format.
 Students enrolled in an electronics technology program will study electricity, AC/DC circuits, semiconductors and microprocessors.
 Programs prepare graduates for entry-level jobs as electronic technicians.

 Regardless of the format, students in an electronics technology associate degree program explore the parts and design of various electronics systems.
 Hybrid and traditional programs provide students with hands-on training in the maintenance and service of electrical components and industrial machinery.
 Students who receive their associate degree in electronics technology are prepared for work as entry-level electronics technicians.